robertocarlosmedina/masrapt/README.md

 Then you have to open it with Android Studio.

 ##### - Second
-Make sure that the API is running.
+Make sure the API is running.
-Check the instruction and the API on [Masrapt API](https://github.com/robertocarlosmedina/masrapt-api) If you want to run the APP on your mobile, you need to run the API on an [Apache Server](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview)  or using a [XAMPP Server](https://www.apachefriends.org/es/index.html)
+Check the API and its instruction on [Masrapt API](https://github.com/robertocarlosmedina/masrapt-api) If you want to run the APP on your mobile, you need to run the API on an [Apache Server](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview)  or using a [XAMPP Server](https://www.apachefriends.org/es/index.html)

 ##### - Third